basecamp/bc3-api/sections/webhooks.md

 As you'll note, the recording format is the basic generic format that all other content endpoints share, with the addition of a `content` field.
 This format won't include as many details about the recording as other specific endpoints return.
 For example, for a [todo][2], this won't include fields such as `description`, `completed` or `assignees`.

-The payload for copy/move events will also include details on the copied recording under `"copy"`, following the basic recording format just described.
+The payload for copy/move events will also include some details on the copied recording under `"copy"`.
 For example:
 ```json
 {
    "id":1479523571,